lauregonnord/cap-labs20/PLANNING.md

 let ccgrade = average(Lab3, Lab5, Lab_IA, Lab_futures, partial)
 in (finalnote + ccgrade)/2
 ```
-* TBA : The partial exam is this academic year replaced by a  written housework ("DM").
+* The partial exam is this academic year replaced by a  written housework ("DM").

+* The final exam will be done "physically", on January 14th, 2021.
+It will lats 3 hours.
+No authorized documents.
+See below for more instructions.

 # Week 1: